 At the top of the second ridge, I got my first view of the Mojave Desert Western Arm, where we would be crossing on the LA Aquaduct.
 It was overcast on the ridge, but still looked hot and dry down below.

 I made the long descent towards a river and road crossing.
-For several hours the trail gradually wanders downhill, with views into more mountains to the west.
+For several hours the trail gradually wandered downhill, with views into more mountains to the west.
 The air was muggy and a few drops fell, but no real rain came through, despite the overcast skies.

 Leave a comment